Staff Member since 2015

 OSU Discipleship Staff

 Born and raised in Claremore, OK.
 Bachelor of Science in Business Administration from Oklahoma State University.
-I’m married to my beautiful wife, Melissa and were recently blessed with our first child, Maddox.
+Currently working on a Masters of Theological Studies from Midwestern Baptist Theological Seminary.
+I’m married to my beautiful wife, Melissa, and blessed with two rascally boys, Maddox and Milo.

 Getting to know Steven

 Q: When/how did you become involved with Lightbearers?

 I was already working in property management and often thought that it would be incredible if someone would start a real estate company in which Christians could live in close community, and revenue from housing could go to support the church and its missions.
 With this vision already on my heart, Lightbearers showed up at Sunnybrook Christian Church and presented a similar idea to our congregation.
 I was blown away by this obvious (and terrifying!) revelation of God’s plan and calling in my life.
 I started out by mentoring a student and could no longer ignore the will of God calling me to get even further involved.

 Q: What is your favorite book and/or quote?